Barma-lej/landroid-card/README.md

 - Might not working `Time extension` configuration
 - Might not working `Set Zone` configuration
 - Might not working `Raindelay` configuration
+- PopUp at "Rain Delay" and "Zone einstellen" Wrong link [#275](https://github.com/Barma-lej/landroid-card/issues/275) - Since the Landroid Cloud integration does not provide any entity for configuring Rain Delay and Zone, to use the standard Input Select, I had to substitute the first one found in Home Assistant input_select.
+I hope that in future versions of Landroid Cloud, @MTrab will add entities that allow changing these settings, and then I will adapt the map accordingly.

 ## Installation